rich-context-competition/rich-context-book-2019/combined_chapters/rich_context_book.md

 Recently, there are some work to explore dataset extraction from scientific text [[BREM12](#BREM12); [GML<sup>+</sup>16](#GML+16); [GMVL16](#GMVL16)].
 Boland et al. (2012) propose weakly supervised pattern induction to identify references in social science publications [[BREM12](#BREM12)].
 Ghavimi et al. (2016) propose a semi automatic approach for detecting dataset references for social science texts [[GML<sup>+</sup>16](#GML+16); [GMVL16](#GMVL16)].
 Dataset extraction is a challenging task because of the inconsistency and wide range of dataset mention styles in research publications [[GMVL16](#GMVL16)].

-### 3. Data Analysis
+## Data Analysis

 The first phase of RCC dataset consists of a labeled corpus of 5,000 publications for training set, and additional 100 publications for development set.
 The RCC organizer keeps a separate corpus of 5,000 publications for evaluation.
 Each article in the dataset contains full text article and dataset citation labels.
 The metadata of cited datasets in the corpus are also provided.
 For research methods and fields, no label information is provided, only SAGE social science research method graph and research fields vocabulary are provided.
+More details on RCC dataset and competition design can be read on chapter 5.

+#### Preprocessing

-**Preprocessing.** In order to reliably access important structures of paper publications, we parse all papers using AllenAI Science Parse[<sup>1</sup>](https://github.com/allenai/science-parse) [[AGB<sup>+</sup>18](#AGB+18)].
+In order to reliably access important structures of paper publications, we parse all papers using AllenAI Science Parse ([https://github.com/allenai/science-parse](https://github.com/allenai/science-parse)) [[AGB<sup>+</sup>18](#AGB+18)].
 AllenAI Science Parse reads PDF file, and returns title, authors, abstract, sections, and bibliography (references).
 Since this parser utilizes machine learning models to parse PDF file, the parsing results may not be 100% accurate.
 Furthermore, this parser is unable to parse scan copy of old publication.
 In the situation where we are unable to access parsed fields, we fall back to the given text files.

+#### Mention Analysis

-**Mention Analysis.** There are 5,499 and 123 dataset citations in training and development set respectively.
+There are 5,499 and 123 dataset citations in training and development set respectively.
 Among these citations, 320 citations in training set and 6 citations in development set do not have mentions information.
 We analyze the paper sections where the dataset mentions commonly occur.
-Table [1](#user-content-tab_train_top_sections) and [2](#user-content-tab_dev_top_sections) show top 12 most common sections mentioning dataset in training and development set.
+Table [10.1](#user-content-tab_train_top_sections) and [10.2](#user-content-tab_dev_top_sections) show top 12 most common sections mentioning dataset in training and development set.
 The tables suggest that abstract, reference titles, discussion, results, and methods are the most common sections where the dataset mentions occur.
 We exploit reference titles for dataset extraction.

-<a name="tab_train_top_sections">Table 1</a>: Top 12 Sections Mentioning Datasets in Training Set
+<a name="tab_train_top_sections">Table 10.1</a>: Top 12 Sections Mentioning Datasets in Training Set

 Section Header | Mention Frequency
 -------------- | -----------------: